battlecode/battlecode21/backend/README.md

 ## Local Development

 You can run `docker-compose up --build` in the root directory of `battlecode20` to run the entire website stack.
-If for some reason you want to run Django outside of Docker, follow the instructions below.
+If for some reason you want to run Django outside of Docker, follow the instructions in this section.
-(TODO move these to a diff file)

-For a nice interface to test the backend, go to `localhost:8000/docs/`.

 ### First-Time Setup